Mitchellpkt/TrackSubtract/README.md

 ![TracksSpectral](TracksSpectral_marked.png)

 ## Misc Notes
 -  Looking through the spectral lens, the task at hand can be viewed as subtraction of surfaces in 2-dimensional {time, frequency} space.
 From this perspective, the A* attenuation factor can be thought of as the scaling factor for mapping between the surfaces, empirically based on each point's neighborhood (whose size is defined by the width of the time & frequency windows).
-This is a more visually-intuitive representation for `Signal(t,f) = SignalAndSong(t,f) - A(t,f)*Song(t+temporalOffset,f)`
+This is a more visually-intuitive representation for `Signal(t,f) = SignalAndSong(t,f) - A(t,f)*Song(t+temporalOffset,f)`.

 -  As a separate approach from the method described above, it might be easier to simply apply blind source separation methods (perhaps singular spectrum analysis / SSA) to `SongAndSignal`, then only recombine sources that don't show strong signal correlation with `SongTrue`.

 -  To test whether or not a removal has been successful is as simple as checking the output against the music identification service again. :- ) If it can recognize the song from the output, another treatment is necessary.

 -  So far, I have been working with mono-channels recordings.
 It appears that if I had two microphones, I could use independent component analysis (ICA) to separate sources, which would be extremely powerful...
 The DUET blind source Separation method can separate any number of sources using only two mics.
 I wonder if recording `SongAndSignal` with a stereo mic would be sufficient to open this toolbox, though I don't think I want to impose that constraint.

+-  Principal component analysis (PCA) might be able to complete the task without the multi-mic requirement of ICA.